 Sreynith is now running a small beauty salon by utilising the knowledge and skills she learnt from the vocational training.
 She can earn US$7.5 to $12.5 per day which allows her to earn a living and feed her family.
 “Sharing my experience, I hope I can encourage other young girls to work hard so as to live a better life , even if they are poor now.”

 Support a Family of Eight by Raising Seedlings

 38-years-old Ting Ho is one of the farmers who join the training on farming and home gardening organised by Plan International.
-“In the past, we usually bought vegetable from motorbike vendors instead of planting by ourselves”.
-In the training, Ting Ho learnt how to grow vegetables using natural fertilizers and had chance to practise the knowledge through hands-on support from trainers.
-Plan International also provided Ting Ho and other farmers a variety of vegetable seeds and farming tools, so that they could take the first step to earn a living.
+“In the past, we usually bought vegetables from motorbike vendors instead of planting by ourselves”.
+In the training, Ting Ho learnt how to grow vegetables using natural fertilizers and had the chance to practise the knowledge through hands-on support from trainers.
+Plan International also provided Ting Ho and other farmers with a variety of vegetable seeds and farming tools, so that they could take the first step to earn a living.

 Ting Ho’s family has eight family members.
 Their life was difficult before joining the training, “We now grow vegetables in dry seasons and harvest one to two times every year.
-Normally, I earn about US$25 to US$50 by selling vegetable each time.
-I can now feed my family and support education of my four children”.
+Normally, I earn about US$25 to US$50 by selling vegetables each time.
+I can now feed my family and support the education of my four children”.
 Ting Ho even shares his knowledge with other farmers so that they can also start farming.

 Ting Ho is able to feed his family after receiving the training on farming.

 Below are other work covered by the “Gifts of Hope” project last year which has helped improve the life of more children and families in Cambodia: